Special Educational Needs and Disabilities (SEND)

 Our SEND Information report can be found here

-Our Local Offer (last update November 2020)
+Our Local Offer - Mainstream School (last update Nov 2021)

 In September 2014, local authorities were required to publish information about services they provide for children with disabilities and Special Educational Needs.
 This is called the ‘local offer’.
 As part of this, we as a school are obliged to publish our school’s offer.
 On this page, you will find our Local Offer for our school, as which also include information about our local offer for our SEND Reception and KS1 unit - The Hive.
 Where elements are specific to one of the two settings, this will be stated.

 At Exning Primary School, we embrace the fact that every child is different and, therefore, the social and educational needs of every child are different – this is certainly the case for children with Special Educational Needs and disabilities (SEND).